mpfl/github-zenodo-testing/README.md

 # github-zenodo-testing

-This is the GitHub repo description field
+This repo was created for the purposes of testing the connection between GitHub and Zenodo.